JockeJarre/VPinballX.starter/README.md

 ;DefaultVersion when started without any table param.
 DefaultVersion=10.80
 LogVersions=1
+;cmd files to run before and after a table has been started.
+Activate here:
+PREPOSTactive=false
+PREcmdExtension=.pre.cmd
+POSTcmdExtension=.post.cmd

 [TableNameExceptions]
 ;If left string is found in the Table filename
 ;we will use the right string to add to the version number search